Skip to main content

 Your Friction Score combines four independently calculated dimensions of operational friction.
 Each captures a different way time leaks from structure.

 How spread across applications a given class of work is.
-Many apps touched for one workflow usually means more context recovery and coordination overhead.
+Many applications touched for one workflow usually means more context recovery and coordination overhead.
 Lower: A tight toolset per workflow.
-Higher: Constant hopping across many apps.
+Higher: Constant switching across many applications.

 How repeatable your workflow sequences are.
 Stable A → B → C patterns are easier to execute reliably than ad-hoc ordering every time.
 More friction: High variance run-to-run — a different order every time.
 Less friction: Predictable, repeatable sequences.

 How often you change focus in rapid succession.
 Rapid back-and-forth usually reads as coordination cost, interruption load, or cross-app copy-paste overhead.
-Lower: Meaningful dwell time per app.
+Lower: Meaningful dwell time per application.
 Higher: Rapid, frequent switching.

 Sessions that run materially longer than your established baseline for comparable work.
-Duration spikes often flag blockage, rework, or handoffs that didn’t complete.
+Duration spikes often flag blockage, rework, or handoffs that did not complete.
 Lower: Stable, predictable session durations.
 Higher: Frequent unexplained spikes.

 Score bands